SarcasticMatrix/KolmogorovEquations/README.md

 Introduction
 ============

-This R notebook shows an example of using the R library *kolmogorov-equations.R*.
+This R notebook shows an example of using the 'R' library *kolmogorov-equations.R*.
 The library is designed to solve stochastic differential equations and related Kolmogorov equations,
 $$dX_t = f(X_t,t)dt + g(X_t,t)dB_t$$

 We suppose existence and uniqueness of a solution of this SDE.
 The Backward Kolmogorov equation is then written as,